markushillemann/FeatCalibr/README.md

 * Optimization Toolbox
 * Statistics and Machine Learning Toolbox
 * Computer Vision Toolbox (for downsampling and displaying point clouds)

-* Robotics System Toolbox (just for converting between rotation parametrizations.
-This dependency will be removed in the next version of FeatCalibr.)
+Optional:

-* Parallel Computing Toolbox (to accelerate the computations.
-This dependency will be optional in the next version of FeatCalibr.)
+* Parallel Computing Toolbox (to accelerate the computations.)

 ## Usage
 Run the script 'runFeatCalibr.m' to see an example.